 Figure 2: Screenshot drop-down gallery

-There are two options within the Screenshot drop-down gallery - both the options are explained below, as marked in Figure 2, above.
+- There are two options within the Screenshot drop-down gallery and both these options are explained below, as marked in Figure 2, above.

 Figure 3: Cursor changed to a plus sign

 - When you are capturing the Screen Clipping, PowerPoint is minimized and only the application window that you recently visited is available for clipping.

 - As soon as you let the left mouse button go off, the screenshot is automatically added to the current slide within PowerPoint.
 In Figure 4, below you can see a screenshot is added within the active PowerPoint slide.